Leenie/ansible-universe/README.md

 ### FORMAL REQUIREMENTS

-#### Up-to-date Documentation
+#### Up-to-date Documentation, `dist`

-Given a playbook or a role, if groups or variables are not documented, they are non-existent.
-Unfortunately, Ansible (as of version 1.9.2) has no native mechanism to probe neither groups nor variables.
+Given a playbook or a role, if groups or variables are not documented, they are non-existent as, unfortunately, Ansible (as of version 1.9.2) has no native mechanism to probe them.
 The documentation (generally the `README.md` file) is therefore the only learning medium for the end-users.
 Make sure it is up-to-date.

-Generate a complete `README.md`:
+(Re)generate the `README.md`:

 	$ cd myrole
 	$ ansible-universe dist

-Show role information, including variables:
+List variables:

 	$ cd myrole
 	$ ansible-universe show